In the last 5 years, startup activity has gained immense velocity.

 It worked out well, as TechCrunch and even mainstream media started talking about the video.

-Dollar Shave Club isn’t the only company to leverage online video marketing.
+Dollar Shave Club isn’t the only company to leverage online video marketing to build their customer base and make an excellent amount of money.

 Orabrush first splurged $40,000 in a TV infomercial and it yielded only 100 orders.